trhlikfilip/GPT_Async_Data_Handler/README.md

 ## Usage

-The script inputs a dataframe, evaluates all the text values in the `text` column, and assigns a score between 0 and 100 for each text value.
-The output is a dataframe containing the original text and the corresponding scores in the `score` column.
+The script inputs a dataframe, processes all the text values in the `text` column, and sends them to the OpenAI API for asynchronous processing.
+The output is a dataframe containing the original text and the corresponding API responses in the `response` column.